demartis/matlab_runtime_docker/README.md

 ```
 Changelog
+- 2020a Updated to release 4 (MathWorks update 22nd July 2020)
 - 2020a Updated to release 3 (MathWorks update 28th June 2020)
 - 2020a Updated to release 2 (MathWorks update 01st June 2020)
 - 2019a Updated to release 8 (MathWorks update 04th April 2020)